Principles of Crop Production

 - Crop Management Strategies

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 No additional requirements

-This unit also builds on concepts of learning through practice from Year 1 by introducing you to more complex learning experiences including:
+This subject also builds on concepts of learning through practice from Year 1 by introducing you to more complex learning experiences including: